Using an employer of record in Colombia

 Each path has its benefits and challenges.

-3. Working with an employer of record: Hiring with an employer of record service provider in Colombia allows businesses to legally employ talent without setting up a local entity.
-The EOR manages payroll, taxes, benefits, and labor law requirements on your behalf.
+3. Working with an employer of record: Hiring with an employer of record service provider in Colombia allows businesses to legally access talent without setting up a local entity.
+The EOR assists with managing payroll, taxes, benefits, and labor law requirements.

 Partnering with an employer of record in Colombia

-A Columbia employer of record employs local talent on your behalf, handling payroll, tax filings, benefits, and contracts.
+A Columbia employer of record employs local talent on your behalf and assists with handling payroll, tax filings, benefits, and employment contracts.

-This lets you expand your teams quickly without setting up a local entity.
-It also simplifies the hiring process and reduces legal and financial challenges when entering new markets.
+This lets you expand teams quickly without setting up a local entity.
+It also simplifies the hiring process and may help reduce legal and financial challenges when entering new markets.

-Payoneer WFM offers employer of record services in Colombia, helping businesses manage their workforce efficiently while focusing on growth.
+Payoneer Workforce Management offers employer of record services in Colombia, helping businesses access a global workforce efficiently while focusing on growth.

 How to onboard employees in Colombia